Adventure Planner

 Some confusion surrounds brown bear versus grizzly bear.
 In reality, “brown bears” are actually grizzly bears, although “brown bears” are larger than interior grizzly bears.
 Much of the reason is that they are fish fed and live in milder climates at lower elevations along coastal areas.
 This increased protein intake allows them to grow to a larger size.
 Also, lower elevation areas mean that the bears spend less time in hibernation.
 Many areas of Alaska, such as the Brooks Range and the Alaska Range, have loosened quota dramatically in an effort to boost moose populations due to bear predation.
 Many areas of Alaska now allow one Brown or Grizzly per year and in a few cases 2 or more bears per year!
 Game managers are encouraging outfitters and sportsman to shoot more bears.
 Some of our boat hunts in southeast Alaska for brown bears produce typical sightings of 50 to 70+ brown bear per hunt!

 Without question, some of the biggest “brown bears” come from areas like Kodiak Island and the Alaskan Peninsula.
 These are the biggest grizzlies in the world.
-The third North American species of bear is the polar bear, whose diet completely consist of seals, whales, and any other type of meat they can find.

 While British Columbia has a strong population of grizzly bears throughout its province, quotas have been tightened due to misguided organizations and weak government officials.
 Some decisions have been made based on emotions and not sound game management.
 The Yukon offers excellent grizzly bear hunting as well, either by spring hunting or as an additional trophy to be taken on other mixed bag hunts.